MicrochipTech/fpga-hls-examples/shls-assistant/tests/alpha_blend/alpha_blend_prompt.md

 **project directory:** `shls-assistant/tests/alpha_blend`
 -Generate all the files under `shls-assistant/tests/alpha_blend/work`.
 -**Do not browse the file system outside the current working directory for reference code or patterns.** All SmartHLS implementation knowledge must come exclusively from the `smarthls_info` MCP tool.
-Do not use Glob, Grep, or Read tools to search parent directories or unrelated projects for examples.
+Do not use any Read tools to search parent directories or unrelated projects for examples.

 - Input images: `polarfire.bmp` and `toronto.bmp` (compared against `golden_output.bmp`).